isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-TW/Office365-ServiceDescriptions/office-365-platform-service-description/user-account-management.md

 ## <a name="azure-active-directory-services"></a>Azure Active Directory 服務

-Azure Active Directory (AD) 將完整的身分識別與存取管理功能帶到 Office 365。它結合了目錄服務、進階身分識別管理、應用程式存取管理以及豐富的標準型開發人員平台。若要深入了解 Office 365 中的 AD 功能，請參閱[登入頁面商標及雲端使用者自助式密碼重設](https://www.microsoft.com/en-us/microsoft-365/blog/2015/02/17/sign-page-branding-cloud-user-self-service-password-reset-office-365/)。深入了解 [Azure Active Directory 版本](https://msdn.microsoft.com/library/azure/dn532272.aspx)。
+Azure Active Directory (AD) brings comprehensive identity and access management capabilities to Office 365.
+It combines directory services, advanced identity governance, application access management and a rich standards-based platform for developers.
+To learn more about AD features in Office 365, see [Sign in page branding and cloud user self-service password reset](https://www.microsoft.com/en-us/microsoft-365/blog/2015/02/17/sign-page-branding-cloud-user-self-service-password-reset-office-365/).
+Learn more about the [Free, Basic, and Premium editions of Azure Active Directory](https://msdn.microsoft.com/library/azure/dn532272.aspx).

 ## <a name="feature-availability"></a>功能可用性